Status: production‑ready architecture and pilot for a local services marketplace that was later shelved for business reasons (not live today).

 Turn vague user searches into conversions in under 100ms.

-Slake designs and ships search systems that cut "zero-result" screens, keep responses under 100ms, and reduce infra spend—deployed to production at ScoutLocal handling real-time query loads.
+Slake designs and ships search systems that cut "zero-result" screens, keep responses under 100ms, and reduce infra spend.
+This production-ready architecture designed for ScoutLocal's marketplace use case, validated in pilot runs on real ScoutLocal data.

 At a Glance: